 4.7 Effects on ability to drive and use machines

-Zanidip has minor influence on the ability to drive and use machines.
-Caution should be exercised because dizziness, asthenia, fatigue and rarely somnolence may occur.
+Lercaril has minor influence on the ability to drive and use machines.
+However, caution is advised because dizziness, asthenia, fatigue and in rare cases somnolence may occur (see section 4.8).

 4.8 Undesirable effects

 The safety of Lercaril has been evaluated in five double-blind controlled clinical studies and in two long term open-label extension phases.
 In total, 1,141 patients have received Lercaril at a dose of 10 mg/10 mg, 20 mg/10 mg and 20 mg/20 mg.
 The undesirable effects observed with combination therapy have been similar to those already observed with one or the other of the constituents given alone.
 The most commonly reported adverse reactions during treatment with Lercaril were cough (4.03%), dizziness (1.67%) and headache (1.67%).

 In the table below, adverse reactions reported in clinical studies with Lercaril 10 mg/10 mg, 20 mg/10 mg and 20 mg/20 mg and for which a reasonable causal relationship exists are listed by MedDRA system organ class and frequency: very common (> 1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥ 1/10,000 to < 1/1,000), very rare (<1/10,000) not known (cannot be estimated from the available data).

 Blood and lymphatic system disorders

 Immune System Disorders